An overview of the funding local authorities receive to provide adult social care services in England

-Why are councils struggling?
+Why are councils facing financial difficulties?

 Local authorities in England have seen considerable reductions in the grants they receive from the Government since 2010.
 The National Audit Office estimated in 2018 that local authorities’ spending power had fallen by 29% in real terms between 2010/11 and 2017/18.
+The Institute for Government estimates the fall in spending power as 31% between 2009/10 and 2021/22.

-Cost pressures, such as a growing population and rising demand for local government services, particularly adult and children’s social care, are also anticipated to increase through the 2020s.
+Cost pressures such as a growing population and rising demand for local government services, particularly adult and children’s social care, are also anticipated to increase through the 2020s.

 The recent rises in inflation are also causing budgetary difficulties for councils.
-The Local Government Association forecast that inflation, including pay demands and energy price rises, will add £2.4 billion to previous budget forecasts for 2023/24.
+The Local Government Association has forecast that inflation, including pay demands and energy price rises, will add £2.4 billion to previous budget forecasts for 2023/24.

 What are councils’ options?